ianpetrarca/hicetnunc_api_guide/README.md

 ## General Info
-This project was created to showcase how to query and parse hicetnunc OBJKT from the Better Call Dev Tezos API.
+This project was created to showcase how to query and parse hicetnunc OBJKT data rom the Better Call Dev REST API.
 Using these methods you can build auxilary experiences for your hicetnunc creations on a website or Node.js server.

 ### REST API